 How do diabetic foot ulcers impact quality of life and the healthcare system?

-Diabetic foot ulcers greatly affect quality of life and healthcare costs.
+Healthcare systems emphasize prevention and best wound care for diabetic foot ulcer to reduce overall treatment costs.
 They can lead to hospital stays, infections, and amputations.
 These issues deeply affect a patient’s physical, emotional, and social well-being.

 What are the key risk factors for developing diabetic foot ulcers?